Living Planet

 • Curved wall projection displaying four large interactive touchscreens, each in front of a section of animated visuals representing different ecosystems, such as grasslands, forests, and ocean life.

-• Defined the experience framework, UX/UI and interaction design and strategy for a large-scale natural science exhibition.
+• Directed the experience framework and UX/UI strategy for a multi-level natural science exhibition.

-• Built structured interaction and content systems connecting digital stations to physical specimens.
+• Engineered a logical interaction system connecting digital data points to hundreds of physical specimens.

 • A woman stands in a dimly lit gallery space, interacting with a touchscreen in front of a natural history exhibit featuring an elk and a scenic tundra backdrop, with wolves and other animals displayed behind her and in the background.